 Want to learn more about how to interpret the event display above?
 Check out this article

 We wish to thank the ATLAS experiment for letting us use the data and for their continued support.
 Thank you to Media Lab composers Evan Lynch and Akito van Troyer for developing some of the creative custom synthesizers and mappings used in this project.
 Thank you to CERN for the invitation to perform at the Montreux Jazz Festival, and to Al Blatter for his performance collaboration.
+Thank you to Ableton Live for their support.
 Thank you to Domenico Vicinanza (Department of Computing and Technology - Anglia Ruskin University, and GEANT Association) for providing design feedback in the project's early stages as well as helping to present the project at different venues, including organising the ICAD workshop.
 Finally, Thank you to Felix Socher for sharing some of his ATLAS data parsing code.
+Finally, thank you to Fernando Fernandez Galindo and the atlas-live team for their data streaming assistance.